sudosoph/docs/content/modules/varnish-cache/how-tos/configure-varnish-with-gui.md

 ---
-title: Configure Varnish Cache with the GUI
+title: Varnish Cache Quick Config
 aliases:
   - /how-to/varnish-cache/configure-varnish-with-gui/
 ---

-Learning VCL can be a tricky thing so we have made a GUI that let's you cache your static assets and even HTML documents without knowing VCL.
+Learning VCL can be a tricky thing so we have made a GUI that let's you cache your static assets and HTML documents without knowing VCL.

 In the left hand side of your Aperture dashboard there is a section called *Quick Config* which contains the toggles and inputs to configure Varnish Cache.

+{{< figure src="/docs/images/varnish-cache/quick-config.gif" title="Varnish Cache Quick Config" >}}

 ### Configure static asset caching